ahmedkhan847/customcms/README.md

 <b>import blogs.sql in it.</b>

-Change the database name by going to
+Change the database config file by going to

 <b>class/dbconfig.php</b>